noncesense-research-lab/noncesense-research-lab.github.io/README.md

 Custom fees can damage privacy, and thus fungibility.
 The logic for fixed ring sizes transfers to fixed fee options.

 ## NRL reading corner
-(links to good papers, not by us) empirical paper & response clever paper from gingeropolous selfish mining papers
+*(links to good papers, not by us)*
+-  empirical paper & response
+-  clever paper from gingeropolous
+-  selfish mining papers

 ## What else ??
+(finish landing page)